tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-4.md

 Back to evaluating the parsed command.
 This time we are going to be implementing built-in functions.

 ### Shell builtins
-Let's quickly review how a shell works.
+Let’s quickly review how a shell works.
 User is prompted for input.
 The input is tokenized (we are naively splitting on spaces).
 The first element of the tokenized input is the keyword, and the rest are the arguments.
 We execute the keyword with the arguments.

 Our keywords correspond to either a shell function call (a builtin) or an external binary in your executable search path, which we will cover when we look to execute binaries in the next part.
 (In Bash, you can view this path by looking at the value of the environmental variable PATH. `$ echo ${PATH}`)